bodgewires/bodgewires.github.io/_posts/2016-11-10-bbc-micro-bit-robot.md

 ---
-title:  "BBC Micro Bit based Line Follower Robot"
+title:  "Project - BBC Micro Bit based Line Follower Robot"
 excerpt: “An introduction to the BBC microbit and a tutorial on making a line following robot"
 header:
   image: /assets/images/microbit/splash.jpg